Healthy and delicious, this flavorful Quinoa Salad is made with orange, cranberry, chickpeas, mint & parsley, and is so easy to make!

 Vinaigrette: In a small bowl, combine the cider vinegar, orange juice, olive oil, minced garlic, and salt and pepper.

 Assemble: Using the pot the quinoa was cooked in, or a large mixing bowl, add the quinoa, chickpeas, oranges, cranberries, onion, arugula, mint and parsley, pour the dressing overtop and mix to combine.
 Season with more salt & pepper to taste.

 Serves 4 – 6

-Store leftovers in the refrigerator for up to 5 – 6 days.
+Store: Leftovers can be kept in the refrigerator for up to 5 – 6 days.
 Salad can also be made ahead and travels well!

 For variation, substitute the cranberries with chopped dried cherries or fresh pomegranate seeds.